Absolute Andy

-Andreas Ullmann (born 22 September 1983), better known by his ring name Absolute Andy, is a German professional wrestler.
-He works for Westside Xtreme Wrestling (wXw), where he is the director of sports.
+Andreas Ullmann (22 September 1983 – 23 November 2023), better known by his ring name Absolute Andy, was a German professional wrestler.
+He was best known for his work with Westside Xtreme Wrestling (wXw).

-In wXw, he is a two-time Unified World Wrestling Champion, a five-time World Tag Team Champion and the 2018 winner of 16 Carat Gold.
-He has appeared for the promotion since the mid-2000s, and refers to himself as "The Veteran".
+In wXw, he was a Grand Slam Champion, having been a two-time Unified World Wrestling Champion, a one-time Shotgun Champion, a five-time World Tag Team Champion and the 2018 winner of 16 Carat Gold.
+He had appeared for the promotion since the mid-2000s, and referred to himself as "The Veteran".